 Born in India, Greg has a deep respect for other cultures and uses photography as way to humanize and connect people.
 Having worked on behalf of indigents as a public defender for most of his life, he now uses photography to address issues of social justice and diversity.

-Greg's work has also been exhibited in a number of juried venues including The Center for Fine Art Photography in Colorado Springs; Octagon Center for the Arts in Ames, Iowa; Black Box Gallery in Portland, Oregon; the Strange Fire Collective in Denver; Fairbanks Gallery for Art at Oregon State University; and the Iowa State Fair Photography Salon in Des Moines, Iowa.
+Greg's work has also been exhibited in a number of juried venues including The Center for Fine Art Photography in Fort Collins, Colorado; Urban Photo Awards 2017 in Trieste, Italy; Octagon Center for the Arts in Ames, Iowa; Black Box Gallery in Portland, Oregon; the Strange Fire Collective in Denver, Colorado; Fairbanks Gallery for Art at Oregon State University; and the Iowa State Fair Photography Salon in Des Moines, Iowa.
 His portrait of President Barack Obama was selected for the permanent "Presidents" collection at MIT.

 LINKS TO PUBLISHED & EXHIBITED WORKS: